tolribeiro/mywebsite/_posts/2015-01-12-SDES-implementation-in-C.markdown

 #The keys generation step

-This step only involves single permutations and switching.
+This step only involves single permutations and shifts.
 I strongly believe that if you take a look at the implementation you won't have any problems understanding it.

 #The decryption process